Commonly known as the weekend pill, Cialis is a brand-name Erectile Dysfunction medication.

 Drugs to avoid when taking Cialis

-You should avoid taking certain medications with Cialis as they could raise the risk of side effects.
+You should avoid taking certain medications with Cialis due to the potential interactions.

 A healthcare expert may be able to give you a more detailed list of medicines to avoid when taking Cialis.